AdamVendrasco/Event-Display/README.md

 # Event-Display
-Event display for electron reconstruction.
+Event display for electron reconstruction for Muon Collider collab.